AltSysrq/fourleaf/README.md

 3 - Padding.
 The byte is ignored.
 This could also be used as a heartbeat value in realtime streaming protocols.

+### enum

+An enum is followed by an integer indicating the discriminant and then proceeds the same way as a struct body.

 ## Logical Formats

 Integers are represented directly as integers. `bool` is the integer 0 if false